 Human-compatible and tractable ridesharing

 Mobility is embedded in an overall socioeconomic system, and one major anticipated long-term impact of automated vehicles is induced demand, in which more people travel in response to the newly available roadway capacity.
 This additional demand on the mobility system may compromise the benefits in road velocity and throughput with the corresponding elevated energy consumption.
 We therefore study the dynamics of the overall socioeconomic system and in particular, its couplings with the mobility system.
 To this end, in collaboration with Microsoft, we investigate human mobility preferences based on a user study of employees at a major technology corporation.
-We identify ridesharing as a promising design paradigm within the mobility system, with the potential to mitigate the effects of induced demand by dramatically improving the throughput (supply).
+We select ridesharing as a promising design paradigm within the mobility system, with the potential to mitigate the effects of induced demand by dramatically improving the throughput (supply).
 We propose that, with lightly modified existing infrastructure and, crucially, taking into account complex human factors, ridesharing has the potential to dramatically improve (nearly triple) the throughput of the mobility system — in particular through the effective use of high-occupancy vehicle (HOV) lanes.
-We propose algorithms to solve the allocation problem.
-In particular, the structure of the ridesharing problem motivates the adaptation of clustering algorithms from machine learning for set partitioning in the combinatorial optimization framework.
-Our work suggests that a careful synthesis of understanding human behavior, selective changes to the overall system design, and new algorithms can lead to promising advances in urban mobility.
+We propose algorithms to solve the allocation problem, and find that the structure of the ridesharing problem is amenable to clustering algorithms from machine learning for set partitioning in the combinatorial optimization framework.
+Our work provides an example of how a careful synthesis of understanding human behavior, incremental system design, and new algorithms can promote sustainable urban mobility.